Glossary of Terms

 Nature-Based Solution

 Actions to protect, manage and restore natural or modified ecosystems, which address societal challenges, effectively and adaptively, providing human well-being and biodiversity benefits.
-NbSs pertain to natural and enhanced assets (Click here for a visual illustration of the infrastructure and solution types).
+NbSs pertain to natural and enhanced infrastructure/assets (Click here for a visual illustration of the infrastructure and solution types).

 Non-Energy Emissions